tmpbci/dnagen/README.md

-DNAgen v0.1b
+DNAgen v0.1
 By Sam Neurohack

-LICENCE : CC NC
+LICENCE : CC BY NC

 A bio-art-fun experiment about serious DNA storage.